collabnix/kubelabs/AKS101/aks-keda.md

 }
 ```

-Thant's it!
+That's it!
 You can now connect to your AKS cluster using Azure CLI and check deployments.
 The [example deployment](https://docs.microsoft.com/en-us/azure/aks/keda-deploy-add-on-arm#example-deployment) from the official docs is a great place to start.
 Make sure to go through the rest of the documentation if you need any more information or clarification.